One of the relaxing places to enjoy inexpensive, peaceful dining beside Chiang Rai's Kok river

 Every newcomer experiences culture shock when they move to a new country, especially if they do not speak or read the language.
 The reality here in Chiang Rai, is that English speaking staff, in most government offices, condos, apartments, stores and shops is almost non-existent.

 We help by leveraging the knowledge and experience of local people thereby removing the stress and frustration of dealing with the everyday problems that come with starting a new life in Chiang Rai.

-Dual or Two Tier pricing; on almost everything there is a price for Thais and a price for foreigners and the price difference is often very significant.
+Dual, or Two Tier pricing.
+On almost everything there is a price for Thais and a price for foreigners and the price difference is often very significant.
 Avoid the trap of believing the smiling person you are dealing with will treat you fairly.
 They won't!

-DON'T EXPECT TO BE UNDERSTOOD.
+EXPECT TO BE MISUNDERSTOOD.

 THE BIGGEST COMMUNICATION ISSUE WITH THAIS WHO SPEAK SOME ENGLISH IS LACK OF COMPREHENSION

-Because what little English they learn in school does not include the everyday language used by English speakers so the words we often use daily, they never learned.
-Expect to be able to have a very simple conversation like "How are you?" and get an answer like "I'm fine and you?".
+When asking a Thai who seems to speak some English, a seemingly simple question they often do not understand your meaning.
+I often get answers that are totally wrong.
+This is not because the person is stupid, it is because they thought they understood your question, but in reality they didn't and they don't want to admit that and lose face so they give the best answer they can.
+This is because what little English they learn in school does not include the everyday language used by English speakers so the words you use daily, they never learned.
+Expect to be able to have a very simple conversation like "How are you?" and get a rote answer like "I'm fine and you?".
 But do not expect to be able to say "How has your day been going so far?" and get a sensible answer.
 They will probably think that you think their day has traveled far away and you are crazy.